armchair-traveller/armchair-traveller/README.md

 ## I haven't met a team that wasn't satisfied with my work

 And that's because it's backed by a comprehensive background in front-end development: from building foundational component primitives and design systems to maintaining complex codebases.
 I’ve crafted landing pages from scratch, transformed polished designs into high-performance web apps, and architected scalable frontend solutions.
 Beyond the UI, I’ve also tackled backend tasks—deploying serverless applications, engineering payment systems, and bridging design with backend seamlessly.

-Ready to bring this blend of creativity and technical precision to new challenges.
+My secret?
+I'm always ready to bring this blend of creativity and technical precision to new challenges.

 In my spare time, I also enjoy exploring my creativity through design projects.

 ### Tech / Uses

-I proactively seek technologies that excite me, particularly ones that allow me to ship faster, solve my pain points, or better my workflow.
-That propogates to teams I work with.
-I make sure to learn about things that are gaining momentum in the web development world so that I can do my work as an engineer better.
+I proactively seek technologies that excite me, particularly ones that allow me to ship faster, solve my pain points, or perfect my workflow.
+That propogates to every single team I work with.
+I make sure to learn all there is that's gaining momentum in the web development world.
+Because that's how I do my work as an engineer, better!

 ### Web Development